vectordotdev/vector/website/docs/reference/field-path-notation.md

 Throughout Vector's configuration you'll notice that certain options take field paths as values, such as the
 [`rename_fields` transform][docs.transforms.rename_fields].
 In order to
-reference nested or array values, you can use Vector's field path notation.
+referenxe nested, or array, values you can use Vector's field path notation.
 This notation is not anything special, it simply uses `.` and `[<index>]` to access nested and array values, respectively.